Global Factor Data

 Overview

-This document explains how to download the data set from Is There a Replication Crisis in Finance by Jensen, Kelly, and Pedersen (2023, henceforth JKP) directly from R. To successfully run this code you need a WRDS account with access to CRSP and Compustat.
-A viable alternative is to download the data directly from WRDS’s web interface
+This document explains how to download the data set from Is There a Replication Crisis in Finance by Jensen, Kelly, and Pedersen (2023, henceforth JKP) directly from Python or R. To successfully run this code you need a WRDS account with access to CRSP and Compustat.
+A viable alternative is to download the data directly from WRDS's web interface

 Step 0 - Download the relevant packages